 In the present paper, the results of investigations on the generalization of the decision making problem statements [6,7] and on the development of the highly efficient global optimization methods utilizing the whole search information obtained in the course of computations [8-10] are presented.

 Further structure of the paper is as follows.
-In Section 2, the statement of the decision making problems based on multistage multicriteria global search are presented.
+In Section 2, the statement of the decision making problems based on multistage multicriteria global optimization are presented.
 In Section 3, a general scheme of the criteria scalarization is proposed.
 In Section 4, the search information obtained in the course of computations is considered.
 In Section 5, an efficient algorithm for solving the time-consuming global optimization problems with the nonlinear constraints is presented.
-Section 6 contains the results of numerical experiments confirming the developed approach to be promising.
+Section 6 presents the results of numerical experiments confirming the developed approach to be promising.
 In Conclusion, the obtained results are discussed and possible main directions of further research are outlined.

 Multistage multicriteria optimization problem statement